Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 <pba-flex center>

-- A parachain's record of all parablocks on a particular chain fork produced but not yet included
+- A parachain's record of all parablocks on a particular chain fork that have been produced but not yet included
 - Used to apply limitations when constructing future blocks
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - Lives in the parachain runtime